StrangeRanger/bash-style-guide/docs/guidelines/style.md

 ////
 //// tab | Selective Use of `declare`

-- **Guideline**: Use `declare` specifically for managing advanced variable attributes, such as associative arrays.
+- **Guideline**: Use `declare` to manage advanced variable attributes, such as associative arrays.
-    - **Reason**: While `declare` can be useful, using direct assignment for simple variables reduces complexity and enhances script clarity.
+    - **Reason**: While `declare` can be helpful, direct assignment for simple variables reduces complexity and enhances script clarity.

 ///// details | Example
     type: example